 Instagram has added a lot of new features that have laid the foundation for an Instagram Shopping Platform.
-Let's take a look at the Instagram Shop tab in explore section that helps brands audience discover new products from their favourite brands.
+Let's take a look at the Instagram Shop tab in the explore section that helps brands audience discover new products from their favorite brands.

 Instagram Shopping Platform integrates with your existing product catalog and tags into your feed to create a seamless shopping experience for your followers.